MarwanMohammed2500/End-to-End-MLOps-Pipeline-Deep-Learning-Deployment/README.md

 ---
 ## Upcoming Improvements
-As of July 17th, 2025, the app has not yet been dockerized.
+As of July 17th, 2025, the app is not being monitored.
 Soon I'll be adding:
-- `Dockerfile` and `docker-compose.yaml` files
-- Production-ready containerization
 - Monitoring and Logging
 - Further polishing and performance improvements
 I might also add a simple CI/CD Pipeline, but that's way after the Docker update.

+---
+## Dockerhub Repo
+You can check the image repo from Dockerhub [here](https://hub.docker.com/r/marwanmohammed2500/deep-learning-deployment)

 ---
 ## License